Radiation effects on optical fibers: Defects

-Intrinsic defects are present in the matrix of a single component glass material like pure silica.
+Intrinsic defects are present in the matrix of even a single component glass material like pure silica.
 These include per-oxy linkages, POL (≡Si-O-O-Si≡) which are oxygen interstitials, and oxygen deficient centers, ODC (≡Si-Si≡) which are oxygen vacancies.
-When exposed to ionizing radiation, these sites trap holes to form per-oxy radicals, POR (≡Si-O-O.) and E’ centers (≡Si.), respectively.
+When exposed to ionizing radiation, these sites trap charge (typically holes) to form per-oxy radicals, POR (≡Si-O-O.) and E’ centers (≡Si.), respectively.
+These trapped charges interact with the electric field of the electromagnetic wave, causing absorption.
 In addition, rapidly cooled silica has strained ≡Si-O-Si≡ bonds, which are cleaved upon radiation to form non-bridging oxygen hole centers (NBOHC) depicted as ≡Si-O. and E’ centers by trapping holes and electrons, respectively.
 When the glass contains a second network former with the same valence as silicon such as germanium, the difference in the electronegativities favors the dopant as a hole trap.

-Greater damage
+Reducing damage

-Hence greater radiation damage occurs in doped silica glass.
+Hence radiation damage occurs in doped silica glass.
 To improve radiation resistance of pure silica core fibers, it is necessary to minimize the number density of these intrinsic defects.
 Minimization of defects is achieved not only by reducing the incorporation of impurities in glass but also by controlling the input gas composition, optimizing the thermal history of glass at all stages of fiber manufacturing and optimizing the stress in the fiber core.
 Other strategies include incorporation of dopants (such as fluorine) in the core that minimize formation of defect centers discussed above.